An Arduino has three forms of memory: RAM, Flash, and EEPROM.

 If you’ve ever worked with an Arduino board, you’ve probably come across the RESET pin and wondered what its purpose was.
 So, this pin will come in handy.

 To “reset” the Arduino, follow these steps.
 Switch it off, hold down the Reset, and then turn it back on while still holding down the button.
 The original sketch can no longer work as a result of this.
-After that, you should create a new sketch.
+After that, you’ll need to create a new sketch.

 Related Video: How to Clear EEPROM in Arduino